 Also, you can stop by the Center for Wooden Boats and learn how to paddle or sail, maybe even learn how to carve your own wooden boat.
 Choosing to relocate to South Lake Union means you get to watch an area develop before your very own eyes.

 West Seattle Is a Family-Friendly Location

-Relocating with kids can be a stressful task.
-While deciding what to sell, what to put into storage or throw away, finding the right home and environment for raising kids is still one of the main tasks.
-West is a classy and calm location, very popular with families and cherished by first-time home-buyers and renters.
+Relocating with kids can be a stressful task if you don’t know how to cope with stress when moving.
+While deciding what to sell, what to put into storage, or throw away, finding the right home and environment for raising kids is still one of the main tasks.
+Luckily, this is one of the best cities to raise a family in the US, and West is its classy and calm location, very popular with families and cherished by first-time home-buyers and renters.

-According to AreaVibes, almost 62% of people own their homes, and if you want to be one of them, know that the median price is $505,822, while the rent is $1,119, a fair and reasonable amount.
+According to AreaVibes, more than 60% of people own their homes, and if you want to be one of them, know that the median price is $505,800, while the rent is $1,120, a fair and reasonable amount.
 There are plenty of “flipped” houses you can buy or rent, which give the area a suburban feel.

 Parks and shore here offer a unique opportunity to enjoy outdoor activities like camping, golfing, and hiking, as well as to spend a day at the beach at Alki Beach Park.
 Besides, some of the top-rated Seattle public schools are located nearby, adding to the family-friendly vibe.

 When you are relocating to a big city that is ranked among the most literate ones in the country, you can expect that educational institutions stick to the highest standards.
 Having a quality education is something you think about when relocating.
 If you want to give your kids the opportunity to attend school in a good district, pick West as your next home.
 The location has many elementary and high schools, but also a college.